 A Guide to the Best Ethical Hacking Certification Bootcamps

-The term “hacker” can bring shivers to anyone that owns a computer, especially large companies.
+The term “hacker” can bring shivers to anyone who owns a computer, especially large companies.

 These black hats, as these malicious hackers are called, are a menace to us all.